microsoft/clrmd/doc/FAQ.md

 interprocess communication to relay the information.
 I do not plan on adding anything to the API to do this automatically though.

+## I am receiving UnauthorizedAccessException when attaching to a Linux process

+You need `PTRACE` capabilities (see `CAP_SYS_PTRACE`) and various associated security checks passing in order to attach to a Linux process.
+One option to pass the checks is running as root.
+If however you are just trying to avoid the problems mentioned above regarding inspecting your own process then you may want to start the inspecting process from the process to be inspected.
+In this case you can use the ability to explicitely grant another process access by doing a P/Invoke call for `prctl` with the `PR_SET_PTRACER` option.